 As mentioned in Part 4, the Jewish wedding supper was celebrated for seven days.
 This corresponds with the seven years of Daniel’s 70th “week” that the Jews and Gentiles will experience as soon as the Church is removed from the scene (Dan.
 9:20-27, espc. v.27).
 The first 3 1/2 years of that 7-year period, the antichrist deceives everyone that he is the Christ – all are saying, “Peace and safety” (1 Thess.
 5:3), because the troublesome Church, the restrainer until that point, has been removed.
 Then the antichrist abolishes the daily sacrifice and offering and stands in the Holy temple, setting up the abomination that causes desolation appears (Dan 9:27; Matt.
 24:15), setting off the great tribulation, which is the second 3 1/2 years of Daniel’s 70th “week”.

 Do you see how these Scriptures come together? * Isn’t God astounding?

 Lastly, I leave a key for unlocking some of the mysteries of one of the most symbolic chapters of end-time prophecy, Revelation 12.
 The Greek word “harpazo” also appears here in verse 5: She gave birth to a son, a male child, who will rule all the nations with an iron scepter.
 And her child was snatched up to God and to his throne.
-There are many linguistic subtleties in the Greek regarding “a son, a male child” that we won’t address, but we will simply say that the Church overcomers are the male child, snatched up to meet Him in the air, precipitating the war in heaven in v.
+There are many linguistic subtleties in the Greek regarding “a son, a male child” that we won’t address now, but we will simply say that the Church overcomers are the male child, snatched up to meet Him in the air, precipitating the war in heaven in v.
 7. Perhaps more on this another time when we’ll discuss what the Church will be doing during those 7 years, God willing.
-[Ed: See Part 10: The Male Child Caught Up to God and to His Throne and Part 11: Displacing the Devil from the Heavenly Realms – Operation Footstool]
+[Ed: It is addressed in Part 10: The Male Child Caught Up to God and to His Throne; see also Part 11: Displacing the Devil from the Heavenly Realms – Operation Footstool]

 <>< <>< <><